Stop the Post-Hike Hobble: 3 Best Hiking Backpacks for Back Pain

 Final Verdict: Hike Without Pain

-The Post-Hike Hobble isn’t a badge of honor.
+The Post-Hike Hobble is not a badge of honor.
 It is a signal that something in your system isn’t working.

 Switch the gear, fix the fit, and you will feel the difference on your very next hike.
-The Osprey Atmos/Aura is my top recommendation for most people.
-The Gregory Baltoro/Deva earns its place for anyone going heavy.
-And the Teton Scout is the smartest budget option out there.
+The Osprey Atmos AG LT and Aura remain my top recommendations for most people seeking supreme ventilation.
+The Gregory Baltoro and Deva earn their place for anyone hauling heavy gear.
+Finally, the Mammut Ducan Spine is an incredibly innovative option for dynamic movers who want a pack that responds to their body.

 What changed for you once you finally found a pack that fit?
 Let me know in the comments below.